Roasted Poha Chivda is a healthy and dry snack which needs very few ingredients. This chivda is made during festive season of Diwali.

 Although this chivda is made during Diwali, it can be made anytime during the year.
 It can be enjoyed with a cup of tea.

-This chivda is one of the snacks that is made during festive season of Diwali.
-Ready-made chivda is also available in market but I prefer to make it at home because I do not know what quality of oil is used in it.
-Mostly, they are prepared in palm oil and its a big NO. In addition to this, homemade ones are more hygienic.
+Now this poha chivda is available in market but I prefer to make it at home as I am not aware of the quality of oil used.
+Mostly, the readymade chivda is made in palm oil and hence its a big NO. In addition to this, homemade ones are more hygienic.

-In this recipe, we use thin poha and not thick poha.
-The purpose of using thin poha is that the chivda turns out to be crunchy.
+The purpose of using thin poha is the chivda turns out to be crunchy.

 Preparation Time: 5 minutes

 Cooking Time: 25 minutes

 Overall Time: 30 minutes